zuixjs/zuixjs.org/source/pages/documentation/component.md

 with an HTML template with its own CSS, and a **[Controller](../controller)**, that is the Javascript code that controls the *view*, its presentation and interaction logic.

-Component's files are placed in the same *path* location, and the base of file's name of its `.html`, `.css` and `.js` files, will be the same, representing thus the *component's name* itself:
+Component's files are placed in the same *path* location, and the base name of its `.html`, `.css` and `.js` files, is the same, and it represents itself the *component's name*:
 - `[<path>/]<component_name>.html`
 - `[<path>/]<component_name>.css` <small>(optional)</small>
 - `[<path>/]<component_name>.js`

-The *component's identifier* is then its full path, formed by the component's `<path>` plus the `<component_name>`.
+The *unique component's identifier* is then its full path, formed by the component's `<path>` plus the `<component_name>`, without the extension.

 ```
 <component_id> :== [<path>/]<component_name>
 ```

-Components are loaded by adding the `z-load` attribute to a host element with its value containing a valid *component identifier*:
+Components can be loaded by adding the `z-load` attribute to a host element, with its value containing a valid *component identifier*:

 ```html